Home/Breast Procedures/Breast Reduction

 Icon showing the outline of breasts and arrows towards the center of the chest, indicating a lift

-You will leave the hospital wearing a surgical bra and advised to wear this style of bra for the following six weeks.
-It is uncommon to have drains, however in the rare cases of requiring drains your breasts will be taped with bandages for 24 – 48 hours after the operation and the drains will be removed at the 24 – 48 hours post surgery.
-Drains are used to drain away any excess fluid, which collects after the operation.
-Once the drains are removed you will be fitted into a bra, which should be worn day and night for six weeks.
-Once again, it is uncommon to have drains.
-There are usually no sutures to be removed as dissolvable sutures are placed under the skin.
-The breasts often have patchy areas of numbness during the early postoperative period.
-Tingling, burning or shooting pains indicate healing and should not alarm.
+You will leave the hospital wearing a surgical bra and are advised to wear this style of bra for the following six weeks.
+It is uncommon to have drains; however, in the rare case of requiring drains to remove excess fluid post-operatively, your breasts will be taped with bandages for 24 – 48 hours after the operation and the drains will be removed at 24 – 48 hours post-surgery.
+In the rare occurrence of drains being used, once they are removed you will be fitted into a bra, which should be worn day and night for six weeks.
+There are usually no sutures to be removed as dissolvable sutures are placed under the skin; however, the end of the suture will usually be cut at a post-operative appointment.
+The breasts often have patchy areas of numbness during the early post-operative period.
+Tingling, a burning sensation, or shooting pains indicate healing and should not alarm.
 Some asymmetry is normal after the operation as each breast swells to a different degree.

 Specific Pre-Operative Instructions